How to measure social media reach?

-Such a branded hashtag does not only boost the brand awareness of a company, connects Shimano users and customers, but also gives Shimano an easy to measure how many social media users it, what’s the social media reach, etc.
+Such a branded hashtag does not only boosts brand awareness, connects Shimano users and customers, but also gives Shimano an easy way to measure how many social media users use the hashtag, who they are, what they talk about, and, finally, what social media reach the hashtag generates.

-The social media reach of your company hashtag can become your social media KPI.
-You can track on the monthly basis if the social media reach of your hashtag increases or decreases.
+Social media reach of your branded hashtags can become your social media KPI.
+You can track on the monthly basis whether the social media reach of your hashtag increases or decreases.

 You also need to set a goal.
 You might want to increase your company social media reach by creating a social media strategy which will be focused on driving engagement and sharing your hashtagged social media posts — more people will get to see it.

-Social media reach can be a KPI while tracking the performance of your marketing campaigns.
+Social media and non-social reach can be a KPI’snot only when it comes to social media performance, but also while tracking the performance of marketing campaigns.

-By measuring social media reach, you can see how your marketing campaign spreads in social media and how many users it reaches.
-The more people it reaches, the bigger the chance it succeeds.
+By measuring reach, you can see how your marketing campaign spreads in social media and beyond and how many users it reaches.
+The more people it reaches, the better, or course.

 #MeToo is one of the most popular campaigns that have gone viral in October.

-Whether it’s a marketing or public awareness campaign the goal there is the same — to reach as many Internet users as possible.
+Whether it’s a marketing campaign or awareness campaign the goal there is the same — to reach as many users on the web as possible.

 If you launch marketing campaigns often enough, your KPI here should be to increase the social media reach of each next campaign.

-But how to do it is a topic for another story.
+But how to do it is another story.

-Social media reach of your event should be one of the top KPIs in relation to your event marketing.
+If you do social media marketing for events, social and non-social reach should be some of the top KPI’s in relation to your event marketing.

-What’s important here, the social media reach of your event can be tracked before, during and after the event.
+What’s worth saying here is that social media reach of your event can be tracked before, during, and after the event.

-Your social media content about your event should reach as many social media users as possible — the more people stumble upon your event in social media, the bigger likelihood that the number of attendees increases, sponsors or speakers increases.
+Social media content related your event should reach as many people as possible — the more people stumble upon it in social media, the bigger likelihood that the number of attendees increases, sponsors or speakers increases.